How usability testing can improve Toronto’s shelter intake system

 June 11, 2021

-Earlier this year, GRIT worked with the City of Toronto’s Shelter, Support and Housing Administration (SSHA) team to conduct usability testing on an updated version of the intake form for their Shelter Management Information System (SMIS), a centralized information management system that is used throughout Toronto's emergency shelter system.
+Earlier this year, Code for Canada worked with the City of Toronto’s Shelter, Support and Housing Administration (SSHA) team to conduct usability testing on an updated version of the intake form for their Shelter Management Information System (SMIS), a centralized information management system that is used throughout Toronto's emergency shelter system.

 Why usability testing matters